mozilla/fxa/docs/dev-process.md

 ### Mondays at 08:30

-This is a 30 minute meeting slot followed by a bug triage session.
+This is a 60 minute meeting slot followed by a bug triage session.
 It's in a timeslot that's convenient for Europe and US-East.
+The first 30 minutes are dedicated to UX/PM discussion, the second 30 for Ops/dev general discussion.

 ##### First week: Outbound Train Review